ARLahan/Flask-Scaffold/skeletons/default/README.md

     - git clone https://github.com/ARLahan/Flask-Scaffold.git
   - Create a python virtual environment (virtualenv)
   - Activate the virtualenv
-  - Install the dependencies:
+  - Install the dependencies (if you have not used the -v parameter when scaffolding this project):
     - pip install -r requirements.txt
-  - Run scaffold.py as demonstrated bellow
+  - Run ./run as demonstrated in "Running the application"

   * This project has two basic blueprints (main and user) which have:
    - Their own static folder